vipin-pstuff/DSA-notes/Python-DSA-notes/notes/04-array/15-1-array-problems.md

 - `Notes ✅`: what kind-of questions can be formed on array :
     - related to maths , how to find whether that question using kadane's algo or not , searching , sorting , bit manipulation , 2D array , sliding window , etc...

+- `tip to make notes` : clear 3 things
+    - what , how & why for that topic

 - after doing all those questions , then we're done with 25+ questions on array